cswartzvi/hamilton/basics.md

 recursion depth errors.
 If that happens, the culprit is almost always a circular reference in the graph.
 We suggest displaying the DAG to verify this.

-To help speed up development of new or existing Hamilton Functions, we enable you to _override_ parts of the DAG.
-What this means is that before calling `execute()`, you have computed some result that you want to use instead of what Hamilton would produce.
+To help speed up development of new or existing Apache Hamilton Functions, we enable you to _override_ parts of the DAG.
+What this means is that before calling `execute()`, you have computed some result that you want to use instead of what Apache Hamilton would produce.
 To do so, you just pass in a dictionary of `{'col_name': YOUR_VALUE}` as the overrides argument to the execute function.

 To visualize the DAG that would be executed, pass the flag `display_graph=True` to execute.
 It will render an image in a pdf format.

 # Backstory
-For the backstory on Hamilton we invite you to watch ~9 minute lightning talk on it that we gave at the apply conference:
+For the backstory on Apache Hamilton we invite you to watch ~9 minute lightning talk on it that we gave at the apply conference:
 [video](https://www.youtube.com/watch?v=B5Zp_30Knoo), [slides](https://www.slideshare.net/StefanKrawczyk/hamilton-a-micro-framework-for-creating-dataframes).